 In all areas of the urban core, you will find the beautiful historic style schools of Henry H. Turner.
 Turner was responsible for an unprecedented wave of school construction in Grand Rapids.
 Some of the Grand Rapids Schools designed by Turner include, Fountain School, Lafayette School, Stocking School, Congress School, Lexington School, and Burton School.
 Turner's influence extended beyond as well.
 He designed Breton School in East Grand Rapids on Boston at Breton, in the area known then as Paris Township, and he designed schools in Kalamazoo and Muskegon as well.

 Not all of the schools designed by Turner have survived.
-For example, just the arch remains of the amazing Dickinson School.
-The school was originally a gothic design in three stories in "vitreous red brick and ornated with gray Indiana limesone."
+For example, beautiful Renaissance style Ottawa Hills High School is gone and on the same site Grand Rapids Christian Elementary was built.
+And just the arch remains of the amazing Dickinson School.
+The school was originally a gothic design in three stories in "vitreous red brick and ornated with gray Indiana limestone."
 The interior featured battleship linoleum on all the floors and terrazzo finish for all of the toilet rooms, stairways and vestibules.
 The teachers were outfitted with "an attractive restroom."
 It was proclaimed as "fire-proof construction with all kinds of modern amenities including an industrial arts shop room and a combined social center and gymnasium with a built-in stage.
 The school even contained a branch of the public library!
 This seems to me to be an extraordinarily forward thinking idea in efficiency and community service!
 The library was an exciting feature because it was open to the community evenings and Saturdays

 The fact that so many of the schools of Henry H. Turner (who by the way, added the H. as a middle initial himself to distinguish himself from a school mate with the same name) have survived and are vital in the community today speaks to the solid and pleasing design of these buildings of Henry H. Turner, AIA.